livodeu/FreeHamburger/README.md

 In contrast to the app provided by the broadcaster itself, Hamburger does **not** track the user in any way.

+For information about the hidden activities of the broadcaster app, see [kuketz-blog.de](https://www.kuketz-blog.de/ard-zdf-apps-unter-der-lupe-tracking-und-verstoesse-gegen-das-ttdsg/) and [mobilsicher.de](https://appcheck.mobilsicher.de/appchecks/tagesschau-aktuelle-nachrichten) (both in German).

 ## Get it

 Either